 Kota Kinabalu is a true oriental pearl and the capital of Sabah, a state in Malaysia.
 Surrounded by spectacular waters, mountains and ancient rainforest, this is truly the gateway to Borneo, with a vibrant city life that will surely captivate you.

 Kuala Lumpur (or “KL,” as the locals say) is the capital of Malaysia, and – according to a recent study – the second-friendliest city in the world as of 2019.
 The days when it all began as mud flats and tin deposits (in the 1850's) seem unimaginable compared to it's current state.
 You will find many traces of history in the beautifully preserved architecture.
-Today, Kuala Lumpur is the International Garden City of Lights where shoppers are spoiled for choices.
-From street vendors to luxurious boutiques, connoisseurs broaden their palates, party animals find sanctuaries, and naturists are wowed.
-Whoever you are, this vibrant, multicultural city awaits with endless offers.
+Today, Kuala Lumpur is the International Garden City of Lights where shoppers are spoiled for choice.
+Gastronomy connoisseurs broaden their palates, party animals find sanctuaries, and nature-lovers are wowed.

 From a backwater peripheral district, Langkawi has now become a major touristic destination, attracting visitors from all over the world thanks to its pristine tropical beaches and natural attractions.
 In 2008 the archipelago was renamed to 'Langkawi Permata Kedah', which literally means 'Langkawi, the jewel of Kedah' – an appropriate name, given that Langkawi truly is a jewel, a tropical paradise that begs to be explored.